 An assembly may be defined as a permanent or transient assembly of operations material bill items.

 An assembly may be defined as physical or a logical assembly of operations material bill items.

 Table 140 defines the relationship roles for the operations material bill item.
-Table 1413
+Table 1413 defines the attributes for the operations material bill item.